Grievance Policy: Reviewing a Grievance

 It is very frustrating when you’re upset about something, and you are trying to do something about it, but you have to do extra legwork to figure out who to contact.

-We have all been in the situation where we are upset about something, we want it fixed, but it is impossible to figure out how to fix it.
+We have all been in situations where we are upset about something, but it is impossible to figure out how to fix it.
 How does that make you feel?
-Even more angry and upset?
+Likely, you feel even more angry and upset than you were to begin with.
 Including contact information can help avoid those situations.
-Remember, making it easy for resident to bring these matters to the organization can keep an already difficult situation from escalating.
+Remember, making it easy for residents to bring these matters to the organization can keep an already difficult situation from escalating.